The-AI-Alliance/open-trusted-data-initiative/docs/catalog.markdown

 | :---------------- | :-------------- | :------- | :--------- |
 | **SemiKong** | An open model training dataset for semiconductor technology | [Hugging Face](https://huggingface.co/datasets/pentagoniac/SemiKong_Training_Datset){:target="semikong-dataset"} | 2024-09-01 |

-## Your Contributions?
+## Make Your Contributions!

 To expand this catalog, we [welcome contributions]({{site.baseurl}}/contributing).

 <!-- To expand this catalog, we not only [welcome contributions]({{site.baseurl}}/contributing), but we plan to seek out qualified datasets leveraging other sources of information about them, such as the [Data Provenance Initiative](https://www.dataprovenance.org/){:target="dp"}, [Hugging Face](https://huggingface.co/datasets){:target="hf-datasets"}, and others (TBD). -->

-## Searching For Datasets
+## Other Ways to Search For Datasets

-Until our catalog search is operational, there are several ways you can search for datasets that match your criteria.
+Until our catalog search is fully operational, there are several ways you can search for datasets that match your criteria.

-### Hugging Face Hug Search
+### Hugging Face Hub Search

 You can do [full-text search](https://huggingface.co/search/full-text?type=dataset){:target="hf-search"} for datasets, models, and organization spaces in the [Hugging Face Hub](https://huggingface.co/){:target="hf-hub"}.
 Uncheck _models_ and _spaces_ on the left-hand side to limit your search to datasets.